-Council Strategy or Plan Date Adopted: Annual Plan and Budget Estimates 2022/23 20 June 2022 financial social & environmental responsibility
+Council Strategy or Plan Date Adopted: Annual Plan and Budget Estimates 2022/23 20 June 2022

 Council provides quarterly reports as part of the Council meeting process to ensure Councillors and the public can see progress against annual plan actions.
-On an annual basis Council provides updates on key projects, sorted by settlement areas and are included at the end of this report.
+On an annual basis Council provides updates on key projects, sorted by settlement areas and are included at the end of the report.